[português]

 In Vanishing there is no skull: the memento mori is constructed by the repetition of inanimate Barbies and emphasized in the final image without any objects, but simply with the dubious immateriality of an aqueous medium… soap powder foam?

-P.S. – After finishing this reflection, I met André França: the aqueous medium in which the dolls are immersed is actually ice.
+P.S. – The artist invited me to write about Vanishing only showing me the photographs, without commenting on his work process.
+I accepted the invitation and wrote the text upon seeing the series for the first time.
+After finishing this reflection, I met André França: the aqueous medium in which the dolls are immersed is actually ice.
 I have to say I was speechless: frozen Barbies!
 But one side effect of art criticism is surprise… at least to the author.
 The poetics of freezing reinforces the idea of memento mori, especially because of the connection between the essential purpose of photography – to retain a moment – and the search for eternal youth in an effort to stop or freeze time.
 In other words, a vanitas crystallized in the fugacity of an instant.

-* Alejandra Hernández Muñoz (ahm1@uol.com.br), born in Uruguay and living in Salvador, Brazil, since 1992, is an architect, master in Urban Design, and doctorate student of Urbanism at PPGAU/UFBA.
+* Alejandra Muñoz (ahm1@uol.com.br), critic, curator and professor of History of Art at the Federal University of Bahia, Brazil.
+Born in Uruguay and living in Salvador, Brazil, since 1992, is an architect, master in Urban Design, and doctorate student of Urbanism at PPGAU/UFBA.
 Since 2002 she teaches History of Art at EBA/UFBA; she published several articles on Art History and Criticism as well as Architecture; she was the curator of the exhibitions Pasqualino Romano Magnavita - 1946-2006: 60 anos de desenho de cidades (Cañizares gallery, EBA/UFBA, Apr.
 2006), Visões do Labirinto (Casarão, EBA/UFBA, Nov.
 2007), EBA 130 anos – EBA Em Processos (ICBA gallery, Mar.
 2008), and Saccharum BA (MAM-BA, Jun.
 2009), all held in Salvador.